Dick Gordon (American football): Early life

-College
+College career

 Gordon attended Michigan State University, in East Lansing, Michigan.
 Gordon played football at running back for Michigan State, under College Football Hall of Fame coach Duffy Daugherty.

 He joined the team as a walk-on, as he did not have a football scholarship.
 Gordon did well on the freshman team, and was recognized as outstanding halfback at spring practice.
 He did not play enough the following year, however, to earn a letter as a sophomore.
 He again was little used on offense as a junior in 1963, with only eight rushing attempts in nine games; but did play more on defense as a junior, replacing injured defensive back Don Japinga and finally earning a varsity letter.
 His varsity career rushing totals at the end of his junior year were 58 yards on 14 carries.

 Gordon was given more of an opportunity as a senior in 1964, but had only 100 yards in 30 attempts over his first three games.
 In his fourth game of the year, against Indiana University, Gordon rushed for 81 yards; and the following week he had 105 yards against Northwestern.

 On October 31, Gordon ran for 199 yards on only 13 attempts against Wisconsin (15.3 yards per carry), including a 75-yard touchdown run and another run of 57 yards.
 This was the most rushing yardage in a game by a Spartan as a member of the Big Ten Conference, and second most in school history to Ron Rubick's 207 yards in 1962.
 His teammate, and future NFL Pro Bowl receiver, Gene Washington also set a school receiving record that day.